sagemath/sagewiki_to_gh-2022-10-10/CodeSharingWorkflow.md

    need no mercurial or developer skills

 == What are our constraints ==

  * Vital necessity of supporting several versions of Sage at once
  * For the convenience of the user, it is usually possible to use the sage-combinat patches with older versions of sage.
 The intent is only to temporarily support one or two older versions of sage (that is about one month old).
 Typical use case: a developer urgently needs the latest version of a patch for a software demonstration at a conference, but can't instantly upgrade because of a slow internet connection.
 There is no guarantee whatsoever; on occasion we do not support this when this causes technical difficulties.
  * By nature, our calculations are transversal.
 Thus it would be hard to split Sage-Combinat in smaller chunks by subareas.

 == Some random questions ==

  * linear order versus DAG (directed acyclic graph) of dependencies: what's easier to maintain ?

 == Foreseeable future ==

- * More contributers
+ * More contributors
  * Less overlap between patches as development goes from core to peripheral features